 This auditor's report relates to the financial report and remuneration report of Sheffield Resources Limited for the financial year ended 30 June 2012 published in the annual report and included on the company's website.
 The company's directors are responsible for the integrity of the company's website.
 We have not been engaged to report on the integrity of this website.
 The auditor's report refers only to the financial report and remuneration report.
 It does not provide an opinion on any other information which may have been hyperlinked to/from the financial report and remuneration report.
-If users of the financial report and remuneration report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial report and remuneration report to confirm the information contained in this website version of the financial report and remuneration report.
+If users of the financial report and remuneration report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial report and remuneration report.